 However, not everyone has access to a professional sleep study.
 So there may be times when your personal doctor considers the possibility of this diagnosis.

-For another story of a patient who was diagnosed with a polysomnogram sleep study, take a look at the article on the American Family Physician website.
+For another story of a patient who was diagnosed with this following a polysomnogram sleep study, take a look at the article on the American Family Physician website.

 Is there something wrong with me?

 When I first found out that I had paradoxical insomnia, something bothered me about it.

 If I can’t even tell the difference between being awake and being asleep, surely there must be something wrong with me?

 Being someone prone to anxiety, it’s perhaps unsurprising that I’d find a way to worry about the fact that I apparently had nothing to worry about.

 If this is something that concerns you too, the short answer is not to label yourself as a hypochondriac just yet.

 Clearly, something isn’t quite right if your sleep time causes you significant distress.
 But it doesn’t necessarily mean something is ‘wrong’ with you, or that it’s all in your head either.

 The long answer is, of course, more complex.
 And I think it’s helpful to start with how sleep researchers point out that it’s not a condition to trivialize or dismiss.